abudu-aggrey/Glaucoma_AD_MR/README.md

+#READ ME
-# 2_sample_MR.R - script used to perform 2 sample MR analyses with the TwoSampleMR R package
+2_sample_MR.R - script used to perform 2 sample MR analyses with the TwoSampleMR R package